khairahscorner/weather-dashboard/README.md

 # Weather Dashboard

 ## About
 A Streamlit app that displays real-time weather data for multiple cities.
-Data history are also saved and retrievable up to the most recent 5 logs.
+Data history are also saved.
 ## Stack
 - Python
 - Boto3